benjaminlq/Prediction-of-Water-Point-Functionality/README.md

 ![image](https://user-images.githubusercontent.com/99384454/188166577-207a5512-7be1-464d-ab08-52b614736fd4.png)

 ### 2. Decision Tree
 Based on the base fully grown decision tree, I performed greedy Post-Pruning procedure using Cost Complexity Pruning, which assign a cost for each additional node inside a tree.
 The more nodes there are, the higher penalty that the tree receives while calculating cost function.
-The purpose of this procedure is to reduce the effect of overfitting while reducing the chance that we may potentially miss out important branch which may occur when we perform Pre-Pruning.
-This method, however, incur significantly longer training time, as we prune backward and considered all possible trees in a greedy manner.
+The purpose of this procedure is to reduce the effect of overfitting while reducing the chance that I may potentially miss out important branch which may occur when I perform Pre-Pruning.
+This method, however, incur significantly longer training time, as I prune backward and considered all possible trees in a greedy manner.
 ![image](https://user-images.githubusercontent.com/99384454/188168071-d0776592-17e8-467d-adb2-7f60254b9a59.png) <br>
 ![image](https://user-images.githubusercontent.com/99384454/188168112-9d9bbbb4-4348-4e5e-821c-9c9582fc0c92.png) <br>
 ![image](https://user-images.githubusercontent.com/99384454/188168139-e18ff21f-ed78-47ce-939d-0d09a521e7cc.png) <br>